Fun with Franchises: Harry Potter and the Deathly Hallows Part 2 (2011), Part I — “Squibmalion”

 Close enough.
 We’ll take it.

 He just looks so familiar.
-I wanted to call him the midget version of someone, but I can’t think of who it is at the moment.
 Maybe like an old Ralph Bellamy.

 We’re gonna need a bigger bank.